mcmullarkey/initial-zelus/README.md

 #### Step 2
 A Dockerized R script on AWS Batch provisioned with 8 cores + large memory.
-Reads the data from its source (let’s assume S3, and performs initial raw data validation using the pointblank package in R. We'll start with simple checks such as no duplicate keys, no null keys, no excessive null values, no massive outliers, etc.
+This script will read the data from its source (let’s assume S3), and performs initial raw data validation using the pointblank package in R. We'll start with simple checks such as no duplicate keys, no null keys, no excessive null values, no massive outliers, etc.
 All validation results will be logged to Cloud Watch, and any failures will